The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: Computation

 \section{Computation}

-The arguments given so far show that the set of all possible correlation functions $\rho$ is the set of all convex combinations (including continuous combinations) of correlation functions corresponding to some even number $k\ge 0$ and some $0 < \theta_1<\dots\theta_k < \pi$.
-To each $k$ and $\theta_1$, \dots, $\theta_k$ there corresponds a colouring of the unit circle.
+The arguments given so far show that, if we restrict ourselves to a class of sufficiently regular classical physical models, the set of all possible classical correlation functions $\rho$ is the set of all convex combinations of correlation functions corresponding to a spinning bicoloured disk model determined by an even number $k\ge 0$ and some $0 < \theta_1<\dots\theta_k < \pi$.
+To each $k$ and $\theta_1$, \dots, $\theta_k$ there corresponds a colouring of the unit circle, described above.
 This colouring determines stochastic processes $A$ and $B$.
 Their correlation function $\rho$ can be described in terms of the colouring of the unit circle as follows: pick a point uniformly at random on the unit circle.
 Then $\rho(\gamma)$ is the probability that the uniform random point has the opposite colour (black or white) to that of the point at a distance $\gamma$ clockwise around the circle from the first chosen point.

-The following \texttt{R} script calculates (by Monte Carlo integration) and graphs a sample of $12$ such correlation functions, all with $k=4$, but with various values of $\theta_1$ to $\theta_4$.

-The reader is invited to replace \texttt{nswitch <- 4} by assignments of other even numbers and look at the results.
+It is an open problem to further investigate whether the class of ``sufficiently regular classical physical models'' can be meaningfully extended from classical models such that the sample paths of $A$ and $B$ only make finitely many sign changes to classical models such that the sample paths of $A$ and $B$ can only be approximated by such nice functions.

+In Figure \ref{figure2} we see a sample of $12$ such correlation functions, all with $k=4$, but with various values of $\theta_1$ to $\theta_4$.
+That means that the basic spinning disk always has 10 segments.
+Each plot includes a picture of the spinning disk which generate the curve.
+Completely coincidentally, the first graph shows a spinning disk model which almost reproduces the triangle wave, even though it has ten segments, rather than two.
+The second graph on the other hand, also by coincidence, shows some correlations which are larger than the cosine correlations where both are positive.
+This also happens in two more of the twelve plots.
+That is rather unusual, it can also easily happen that in twelve random plots there are no ``violations''.

+The plots were made using the programming language R, the code is contained in the appendix.
+The reader is invited to replace the assignment \texttt{nswitch <- 4} (``\texttt{nswitch} gets the value 4'') by assignments of other even numbers and look at the results.
+The value 0 leads straight to the triangle wave.
+The value 2 seems to lead to curves which nowhere exceed the triangle wave.
+At \texttt{nswitch} equal to 4, roughly one in ten random disks has an interval of positive length of angle differences where the correlation exceeds the negative cosine (where both are positive).
+At larger values still, the whole curve shows more oscillations, and gets overall closer and closer to flat (correlation 0) except at the locations where it is always forced to equal $\pm 1$, where its peak (or downwards spike) necessarily gets sharper and sharper.

+Notice that all of these ``curves'' are actually piecewise linear.
+Given a particular disk colouring, it is not a great problem to figure out the knots and slopes which together determine the curve, but the author of this paper trusted more in his programming skills to get the right answer quickly and accurately enough by computer simulation.